Gebhard Fürst: Biography

+On 7 July 2000, Pope John Paul II named him Bishop of Rottenburg-Stuttgart.
+He received his episcopal consecration from Oskar Saier, Archbishop of Freiburg, and was installed on 17 September.
+He was the second youngest bishop in Germany at the time.
+He chose as his episcopal motto "Proper nostram saluted".

-Today, Fürst is the Chairman of the Prize Committee of the "Aleksandr Men Prize for Cultural Ecumenism".
-He is also a member of the Culture Board of the State Capital of Stuttgart, a leading member in the Board of Trustees of the Academy of the Diocese of Rottenburg-Stuttgart, and a member of the Board of Directors of the Society of Friends and Patrons of the Academy.
+Fürst has chaired the Prize Committee of the "Aleksandr Men Prize for Cultural Ecumenism".
+He has been a member of the Culture Board of the State Capital of Stuttgart, a member in the Board of Trustees of the Academy of the Diocese of Rottenburg-Stuttgart, and a member of the Board of Directors of the Society of Friends and Patrons of the Academy.
 Fürst has further memberships in the History Club of the Diocese of Rottenburg-Stuttgart, in the Diocesan Institute, in the Theological Commission of the Consortium of the Christian Church in Baden-Württemberg (ACK), and in the Women's Commission of the Diocese of Rottenburg-Stuttgart (since 1999).

-Bishop Fürst belonged to the national Ethics Council as the representative of the Catholic Church from 2001 to May 2004.
-The council was established by a 2001 decision of the German Cabinet.
+Fürst was a member of the National Ethics Council of Germany as the representative of the Catholic Church from its creation in 2001 to May 2005.
+He has been a member of the Stuttgart chapter of the Union of Catholic German Student Fraternities.
+In 2007 he became chairman of the Journalism Commission of the German Bishops Conference.

-Fürst is a member of A.V.
-Alania Stuttgart chapter of the Cartellverband der katholischen deutschen Studentenverbindungen.

-In 2009, Fürst criticized the lifting of the excommunication of Bishop Richard Williamson and said that it had led to "external and internal alienation from the church on the part of many believers, to a betrayal of trust especially among Jewish sisters and brothers in their relationship to the Church, and to a considerable disturbance in the Christian-Jewish dialogue."
+In 2009, Fürst criticized the lifting of the excommunication of Bishop Richard Williamson and said that it had led to "external and internal alienation from the church on the part of many believers, to a betrayal of trust especially among Jewish sisters and brothers in their relationship to the Church, and to a considerable disturbance in the Christian-Jewish dialogue".

-Views by Fürst

-In 2017, Fürst supported female ordination for deacon.
+In 2017, Fürst supported the ordination of women as deacons.